 For what is your life?
 It is even a vapour, that appeareth for a little time, and then vanisheth away.For that ye ought to say, If the Lord will, we shall live, and do this, or that.
 (James 4:14,15)

 These verses, along with my commitment to follow every command in the Bible, led me to a life of self-denial and economic simplicity.
-While most people around me were focused on earning a living, providing for their family, and accumulating material goods, I was focused on making just enough money to keep a roof over my family’s head.
+While most people around me were focused on earning a living, providing for their families, and accumulating material goods, I was focused on making just enough money to keep a roof over my family’s head.
 I took seriously the command to “learn in whatever state I am to be content.”
 I practiced a Baptist version of voluntary poverty, and as the head of the home, I led my family to do the same.
-I figured that whatever money and material goods we had was what God wanted us to have.
-To desire, require, or want more was a sure sign that I was in love with the things of the world.
+I figured that whatever money and material goods we had were what God wanted us to have.
+To desire, require, or want more was a sure sign that I was in love with the things of the world, and not God.

 Over the course of twenty-five years in the ministry, my family and I were economically at or below the poverty line.
-For many years we drove junk cars and for five years our family of eight lived in a three bedroom 12’x60’ mobile home.
+For many years, we drove junk cars, and for five years our family of eight lived in a three-bedroom (large closets) 12’x60’ mobile home.
 I paid $2,800 for the mobile home and parked it next to the church.
 It was a ratty old mobile home to which I had to do extensive work so we could live in it.
 As I look back on it now, I see this mobile home as a snapshot of my/our life of self-denial.

 Somewhere in the late 1990s, I woke up one day, looked around, and realized that our family was the only one living this way.
-Everyone else, pastor friends included, were busy building their kingdom on this earth.
-Their focus was on their job, career, home, land, education, and retirement.
+Everyone else, pastor friends included, were busy building their kingdoms on this earth.
+Their focus was on their jobs, careers, homes, lands, education, and retirement.
 My focus was on living a voluntary life of self-denial so that I might preach the gospel.
 I saw myself as following in the steps of Jesus and Paul.
 Why wasn’t anyone else living this way?

 I still think my interpretation of the Bible was essentially correct.
 It wasn’t that I took Christianity too seriously, it was that most everyone else didn’t take it seriously enough.
 After all, did Jesus not say: